-Cali Demo Cartel Rejects Feinstein in March to Hard Left
+Cali Dem Cartel Rejects Feinstein in March to Hard Left

 The California Democrat Party officially endorsed leftist Kevin de León over Feinstein.

 The majority of Americans in general loathe extremes and this is especially so with politics.
 Like Goldilocks, Americans prefer the comfortable mid-zone of the “just right.”
 This reality quickly bares out with a cursory look at the history of one-party control of both the executive and legislative branches of government.
 Since World War II, the same party has controlled the presidency and both houses of Congress just 16 times, including currently.
 Hence the optimism expressed by Democrats and much of the mainstream media that the party of the donkey will win a majority in Congress this November.
 And conventional wisdom based upon past history would tend to agree with that assessment, though today’s Democrat Party is anything but conventional.

 Following Millennial socialist Alexandria Ocasio-Cortez’s shocking victory over the number four House Democrat, Rep. Joe Crowley (NY) — a man widely regarded as the frontrunner to succeed Nancy Pelosi in leadership — the California Democrat Party spurned long-time party stalwart Sen. Dianne Feinstein.
 For November’s election, the Party instead endorsed hard-leftist Kevin de León by a whopping 65% to Feinstein’s 7%.
 De León’s political platform epitomizes that of the radical Left — abolishing the Immigration and Customs Enforcement Agency, national health care, and impeaching President Donald Trump.